 With 60% of the global population expected to live in cities by 2030, how will going cashless enable a city to drive more value to citizens, businesses, and the government?
 To answer that question, VISA commissioned ThoughtLab to quantify the potential benefits of moving from physical money to digital payment systems in 100 cities around the world.
 After analyzing the cost-benefits of eschewing cash for each city stakeholder, our ThoughtLab team found that increasing digital payments could result in total direct net benefits of US$470 billion per year across the 100 cities.
 That boils down to about $4.7 billion in net benefits to each city per year—the equivalent to about 3% of each city’s average GDP.

-The study also found that these gains work in a virtuous circle to drive wider catalytic benefits for the local economy.
+Cashless Cities: Realizing the benefits of digital payments also found that these gains work in a virtuous circle to drive wider catalytic benefits for the local economy.
 Specifically, our analysis shows that the increased use of digital payments could add 19 basis points to a city’s GDP growth rate over the next 15 years—equivalent to nearly $12 trillion in additional economic activity.

 Our research methods included: